-We know a bad attitude when we see one but to successfully make meaningful changes to driver behavior, we need to help drivers understand, recognize and change their attitudes.
+We know a bad attitude when we see one, but to successfully make meaningful changes to driver behaviour, we need to help drivers understand, recognize and change their attitudes.

 Attitudes are a mixture of belief systems and values that determine how we both experience the world and how we respond to things in our lives like driving.
 It is our attitude that determines how we will use our skills and knowledge when confronted with a driving challenge.

-Pre-conceived notions about other drivers based on age, gender or ethnicity and expectations about their behavior can create attitudes of intolerance and frustration where cooperation and patience may yield more positive results.
+Pre-conceived notions about other drivers based on age, gender or ethnicity and expectations about their behaviour can create attitudes of intolerance and frustration where cooperation and patience may yield more positive results.

 Risk tolerance is the amount of risk that we normally accept when performing a risky task like driving.
 What is crucial to understand is that our tolerance for risk can change in a moment based on our internal state and the events around us.

-Anger at other driver’s behavior and frustration with traffic can cause us to take chances.
+Anger at other driver’s behaviour and frustration with traffic can cause us to take chances.
 So can minor problems like running late.